Chairman of the Year

 Share Price Star of the Year

-This could simply be a quantitative award – eg which stock has gone up most in the year to end September.
-Or it could have a judgmental element along the following lines: The short list comprises companies whose share price has risen the most in the year to September.
+The short list comprises companies whose share price has risen the most in the year to September.
 This share price performance is then evaluated in the context of the company’s market cap and the stock’s longer-term trading history.